 Know the stages of the sales funnel

-The sales funnel is essential to ensure that your audience downloads the application.
-It acts (eg, buying something through the application or providing their information by email ), and your app becomes a regular part of their day.
+The sales funnel essentially ensures that your audience downloads the application.
+It acts (e.g., buying something through the application or providing their information by email ), and your app becomes a regular part of their day.
 This sales funnel can work back and forth.

 Download the application

 The hard part is not even this stage.
 It is the first.
 Getting to know your application and downloading it is the first step you need to take.
 You can market your app across multiple channels, from social marketing to contests to search advertising.
 You can also sell your application through other complementary applications and smartphone application stores.